SystrN7/BADASS/P1/Readme.md

 ## Start Container in GNS3

+Run GNS3

+Create new project

+`File > new`

+Add docker container Host / Router

-connect to the router and host to check if is working.
+Connect to the router and host to check if is working.